 When the Volvo V90 plug-in hybrid launched, it featured the brand's range-topping T8 powertrain.
 This variant was dropped in early 2020, in favour of the less-powerful T6 model.
-Due the coronavirus lockdown, we've not yet driven the new car, so while many of the opinions below are transferable, much of the detailed information relates specifically to the T8 variant.
+This is no bad thing, however – it's very nearly as fast, but more affordable to buy and run.

 The V90 Recharge hybrid – whether you go for the new T6 or the outgoing T8 – is versatile and fast, with performance-car-humbling pace.
 A lot of that is down to the huge amount of torque generated by the hybrid powertrain, pairing instant electric shove with petrol power picking up the slack at higher speeds.
 This car isn't the last word in driving engagement, however, and still steers towards being comfortable rather than thrilling in corners.

 Volvo V90 Recharge T6 hybrid engine, 0-62mph and acceleration